ProLoser/awesome-lifehacks/Cooking.md

 If you plan to add onions, throw them in once the mushrooms start getting shiny.

 ### Watermelons
 The *PROPER* way to pick the best melon: pick the heaviest melon for it's size.
 If the grocery store has a scale, try using it.
-The extra juice will give the melon more mass and weight.
+The extra juice will give the melon more weight for its mass.

 If you cut the melon in half, you can sometimes store the remaining half in a large mixing bowl with a cover in the fridge.